 Rose Mary Forte

 Rose Mary Forte began her dance training at Capital Area Dance Theater in Enola, PA.
 She later joined the pre-professional program at Cumberland Dance Company.
 Ms. Forte has performed at regional festivals and received a variety of awards, including the Monticello Award for Best Performer.
 During high school, she performed in La Bayadere with the Kirov Ballet at the Metropolitan Opera House.
 In 2004, she participated in the Cultural Dance Festival in Germany.

 Ms. Forte graduated from Indiana University’s Ballet Program under the direction of Violette Verdy and received a Bachelor of Science in Ballet Performance and English Literature with a minor in Contemporary Dance.
 She danced professionally with the Chicago Ballet and was a guest artist with the Civic Ballet of Chicago.
 In 2007 Ms. Forte performed in a music festival in Rome, Italy.
 She is a certified Pilates instructor and ballet jazz, tap and modern instructor for students ages 3-18.
 She is the primary ballet instructor of the Studio of Dance in New Braunfels.
-This is Ms. Forte’s fifth season with Ballet San Antonio and second year as an Instructor at The Ballet Conservatory of South Texas.
+This is Ms. Forte’s seventh season with Ballet San Antonio and third year as an Instructor at The Ballet Conservatory of South Texas.